 Tougher penalties for domestic violence, sex trafficking

-There are 1 comment on the Westport News story from Saturday May 27, titled Tougher penalties for domestic violence, sex trafficking.
-In it, Westport News reports that:
+There are 1 comment on the Norwalk Citizen News story from Friday May 26, titled Tougher penalties for domestic violence, sex trafficking.
+In it, Norwalk Citizen News reports that:

 Jason "Boots" Prawl, 28, of Bridgeport, was indicted last year by a federal grand jury on two counts of sex trafficking of a minor.
 Jason "Boots" Prawl, 28, of Bridgeport, was indicted last year by a federal grand jury on two counts of sex trafficking of a minor.